-October 2017 – College of Business Quarterly Newsletter for Alumni and Friends
+October 2017 – from the College of Business Quarterly Newsletter for Alumni and Friends

 It was a slow summer in many ways for the College of Business.
 While Lynne continued important work in drafting our accreditation communications to AACSB, many of our faculty members found places far away from campus to continue research projects, share time with loved ones, and plan for the fall.

 Hmmm . . . . what else has happened . . . . .

 On August 7, UMW made some major organizational changes.
 Our Dean, Lynne Richardson, was assigned the duties of the Vice President of Finance and Administration for the University on an interim basis.
 While this assignment is a full time position, Lynne maintains the ”right of return” to the duties of the Dean of the College of Business until the “interim” part of her title is removed.
 It is important to note that Lynne would not have been taken from us if the College had not been operating as it should.

 During this “interim” period, I have been appointed as Acting Dean while Lynne is off doing other important work for the University.
 As such, I am responsible for day-to-day operation of the College, including the facilities, finances, scheduling, outreach, advising, staffing, and more.
 The important thing for you to know is that Lynne will remain heavily involved in our AACSB accreditation process regardless of her assignment.
 It has been made crystal clear to me that achieving AACSB accreditation is near the top of the priorities for our College, if not at the top, by the leaders of UMW.